Exploring rapidity regularization schemes at low $x$ with the DIS longitudinal structure function: Contributions to at NLO from the Fock states Contributions to FL at NLO from the qqg Fock states

 In the integral over $\xt_2$, the first term in the bracket still leads to a UV divergence at $\xt_2\rightarrow\xt_0$ for $\epsilon=0$, whereas the potential collinear divergences for $|\xt_2|\rightarrow+\infty$ cancel between the two terms in the bracket.
 By splitting the tripole operator as

 the UV-sensitive contribution can be isolated into a piece proportional to the dipole operator that resembles the $q\bar{q}$ contribution considered in Sec.~\ref{sec:gamma_L_qqbar}, see Eq.~\eqref{sigma_L_qqbar_1}.
 Indeed, in the second term in Eq.~\eqref{tripole_split}, the operator $\dipole\!-\! \tripole$ itself vanishes for $\xt_2\rightarrow\xt_0$ (and for $\xt_2\rightarrow\xt_1$), which removes the potential UV divergence.
-Note that this operator $\dipole\!-\! \tripole$ is the same one that appears on the right hand side of the BK equation at LO.
+Note that this operator $\dipole\!-\! \tripole$ is the same one that appears on the right hand side of the BK equation at LO, or more precisely, in the right hand side of the first equation of the Balitsky hierarchy of equations.
 In this way, the expression \eqref{sigma_L_qqbarg_a_like_eta_pole_plus_2} is further split as

 where

 and

 In Eq.~\eqref{sigma_L_qqbarg_a_like_dipole_eta_pole_plus}, in analogy to the $q\bar{q}$ contributions from Eq.~\eqref{sigma_L_qqbar_1}, we have introduced the loop factor